danielhstahl/household-helper/README.md

 In the UI docker:
 * BACKEND_SERVICE.
 Needs to be [ip/dns]:[port] of your app docker.

+In the KB docker:
+* OLLAMA_ENDPOINT (defaults to "http://localhost:11434")
+* KNOWLEDGE_BASE_NAMES.
+JSON array of KB names.

 The [docker-compose](./docker/docker-compose.yml) file shows an example of how to orchestrate the containers.